 Lawn edging makes it is easy to create solid boundaries between your lawn and garden or driveway.
 The basic functionality of all edging is the same, but some materials provide definition along with an attractive design element.
-This guide outlines types of lawn borders to help you find the best landscape edging for your yard.
+Get the information you need to choose the best landscape edging for your yard.
+Use this guide and learn about the most popular types of lawn borders.

-The right lawn edging can transform your yard by creating defined areas for mulch, flower beds, plants and shrubs.
+The best lawn edging can transform your yard.
+You can use it to create defined areas for mulch, flower beds, plants and shrubs.
+Lawn edging can:

 - Neatly accent, separate and define your lawn and garden landscaping.